-The very first thing that needs to happen to create a living soil is to create an environment promoting deep digging roots.
-The deeper the roots dig the deeper the microbial populations will develop in the soil.
+The first thing that needs to happen to create a living soil is to create an environment promoting deep digging grass roots.
+The deeper the grass' roots dig the deeper the microbial populations will develop in the soil.
 The only way to get deep digging roots is to water the lawn deeply and infrequently using the 1, 2 3, 2, 1 lawn watering technique.

 Here is a good video made by our friends at Urban Farm Co in Boulder Colorado that explains why a living soil is so important to a plant.

 A soil without microbial activity means the soil is dead, and dead soils don’t typically develop without human interference.
 The two things that most people unknowingly do to kill the soil in their lawn are to over water the grass and to fertilize the lawn using chemical fertilizers.
 Over watering a lawn kills microbial activity in the soil because water replaces air in the soil and without oxygen the microbes cannot breathe and subsequently die.
 Chemical fertilizers are a concentrated form of salt and are extremely toxic to microbes.
 If a lawn's soil is dead (no microbial activity), it typically takes 1-3 months to get beneficial microbe populations started and another three months to two years to get the lawn microbes thriving.